bgwallner/cppsudoku/README.md

               5 we don't know if any value 6,7,8 or 9 would also generate a solution.

-3) One MRV Solver, a DFS solver always choosing the next zero element having the least number of options.
-This will decrease branching which can be seen by using the 17 clue input/gordonroyle.txt where Forward- and Backward solver requires more than ~25 million recursions while MRV solver use ~150000 recursions, i.e. a ~100 time improvement.
+3) One MRV Solver, a DFS solver always choosing the next zero element having the least number of options including Heuristics to fill in cells having only one possible candidate.
+   This will decrease branching which can be seen by using the 17 clue input/gordonroyle.txt where Forward- and Backward solver requires more than ~25 million recursions while MRV solver use ~800 recursions.

 4) A sudoku creator class where the number of clues are provided.
 It will randomly place random numbers 1..9 and and check constraint.
 If constraint is not met value will be wasted and we